-As an entrepreneur seeking to raise funds, you probably know that startup valuation often relies on guesswork and estimation, meaning that there is no single, universally accepted analytical methodology for investors.
-Instead, VCs and Angels will draw upon several venture capital valuation methods to understand the value of a startup.
+As an entrepreneur seeking to raise funds, you probably know that startup valuation often relies on guesswork and estimation, so there’s no single, universally accepted analytical methodology for investors.
+Instead, venture capitalists and angel investors draw upon several venture capital valuation methods to understand the value of a startup.

 The use of startup valuation methods is dependent upon the stage of your business and the corresponding data points available in your startup’s market and/or industry your startup operates in (earnings/revenue/acquisition multiples etc.).

 In this article, we’ll take you through the 4 most commonly used early-stage and pre-revenue angel and venture capital valuation methods to help you understand how potential investors may assess your business.

 - Venture Capital Valuation Method

 The VC Valuation Method was first introduced in 1987 by Harvard Business School Professor Bill Sahlman.
 It can be used by venture capitalists and angel investors to work out pre-money valuation by first determining post-money valuation, using industry metrics.